TheImagingSource/ic4-examples/cpp/README.md

 Click *Start Debugging* and the program will be compiled and run.

-## Using cmake from the Command Line
+## Compiling the Example Programs Using cmake from the Command Line

 First, enter a directory containing a `CMakeLists.txt` file.
 This can either be one of the top-level directories